-The SIP message policy rules are configured on the Message Policy Table page (Configuration tab > VoIP > SBC > Message Policy Table).
-Below shows a configured policy that defines maximum SIP messages to 32,768 characters, headers to 256 characters, bodies to 512 characters, number of headers to 16, and only permits two bodies.
+The SIP message policy rules are configured in the Message Policy table (Configuration tab > VoIP > SIP Definitions > Message Policy Table).
+Below shows a configured policy that defines maximum SIP messages to 32,768 characters, headers to 256 characters, bodies to 512 characters, number of headers to 16, and permits up to 8 bodies.
 Invalid requests are rejected.
-Only INVITE and BYE requests are permitted and there are no restrictions on bodies
+Only INVITE and BYE requests are permitted.